Published: April 30, 2018

-If you’re thinking about the API integration, here are the main pros and cons:
+If you’re thinking about API integration, here are the main pros and cons:

 Building your own database is a good solution if you want to stay independent.
 Yet, it has own disadvantages as well:

-Finally, so-called “social cooking apps” that rely predominantly on users themselves also have good and bad points:
+Finally, the so-called “social cooking apps” that rely predominantly on users themselves also have both benefits and drawbacks:

-Actually, nobody prohibits you to combine different approaches while building a recipe app.
-Moreover, that’s what we in Stormotion recommend you to do!
+Also, nobody is telling you that you can’t combine different approaches while building a recipe app.
+In fact, that’s exactly what we at Stormotion recommend you to do!
 Here are the 4 best combinations to remember:

 Which one to choose to build a cooking app?
 Depends on your goals, niche and business model.

-Actually, your whole target audience (regardless of age, sex etc.) can be divided into 2 big groups:
+Your whole target audience (regardless of age, sex, etc.) can be divided into 2 big groups:

 You can improve this feature by adding related photos to each stage of cooking.
 Having descriptive pictures can significantly improve the UX.

 Looking for more ways to improve step-by-step instructions?
 Read on, we’ll share them in the next section!

 We all have different preferences and habits when preparing food and your cooking app design should reflect it, too.
 That’s why we believe some personalization features should be in your application in one way or another.